exaxorg/filedups/README.md

    they will appear on adjacent lines.

-   Since the dataset is hash partitioned and sorted, the `duplicates` method can run in parallel on all slices simultaneously.
+   Since the dataset is hash partitioned and sorted, the `duplicates` method can run in parallel on all slices simultaneously, in linear time.

    A report file will be linked to the result directory.